sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

     jupyter nbextension install --py sas_kernel.theme
     jupyter nbextension enable sas_kernel.theme --py

-To verify the nbextensions you installed use the following commands.
+To verify the nbextensions that you installed use the following commands.

 ::

     jupyter nbextension list

-If the extensions are correctly installed you will see output similar to the following:
+If the extensions are correctly installed, you will see output similar to the following:

 ::